-Yes, but no more than two, 3-credit hour courses may be transferred.
+Yes, but no more than two, 3-credit hour courses may be transferred with prior approval.
 The MBA Office determines whether specific courses are eligible to be transferred.
 Credit will be accepted before you enter the program.
 Only courses from AACSB-accredited schools will be considered.
 Courses must match our curriculum.

 Will the Georgia HOPE Scholarship, Tuition Assistance Program (TAP), GI Bill, or other financial aid cover tuition costs?

 The Hope Scholarship does not apply to the online MBA program.
 Other aid may be available.
-The Tuition Assistance Program (TAP) for University System of Georgia employees currently does not cover premiere programs such as the online MBA.
+The Tuition Assistance Program (TAP) for University System of Georgia employees partially covers online MBA tuition (there is a tuition differential).
 The GI Bill may apply.
 Check with the Georgia Southern Financial Aid office for more information.

 How and when do I register for my classes?